88-degrees/Book-of-Changes/e697a2e6b58ejiji.md

 2. The second SIX, divided, (shows its subject as) a wife who has lost her (carriage-)screen.
 There is no occasion to go in pursuit of it.
 In seven days she will find it.

-3. The third NINE, undivided, (suggests the case of) Kâo Žung, who attacked the Demon region, but was three years in subduing it.
+3. The third NINE, undivided, (suggests the case of) [Gāo Zōng](https://zh.wikipedia.org/zh-cn/高宗), who attacked the Demon region, but was three years in subduing it.
 Small men should not be employed (in such enterprises).

 ###### p.
 206